davidhay25/actnow/input/pagecontent/api-input.md

 ### Process to create the bundle
 There are a number of strategies for the client to create the bundle, depending on their internal capabilities.
 At the least, it must maintain unique identifiers for each resource within its database.
-These may or may not be in the FHIR format as long as they are unique within the clients system, at least within the resource type.
+These may or may not be in the FHIR format as long as they are unique within the clients system, at least within the resource type (so the combination of identifier.system & identifier.value is unique).

 Data can be sent either as new/updates only (incremental) or all data for a patient.
 The approach taken will depend on whether the client can track internally resources that have been submitted (incremental update) or whether it must send a complete dump of all the data for a patient if there are any changes to that patients data.

 The incremental approach will result in smaller bundles (as only changed resources and resources they reference need to be sent) and will allow allow the server to track changes to resources over time (eg a changing CarePlan status).
 However, this does add to the complexity of the solution.

+#### Complete patient refresh

-This section will assume that when a patient changes, all data needs to be sent (or re-sent) to the server.
+If the sender cannot track which resources have been sent to the system, then when any patient data changes, all data needs to be sent (or re-sent) to the server.
 It is suggested that there should be a single bundle per patient as this will keep the bundle size as small as possible.
 It also means that if there is a validation error, then only that patient will need to be re-sent.

 Here's an example high level flow.